thuc-nguyen-oamk/Simple-Mobile-Chat-App/README.md

 ## How to use
 1. Download the file **app-debug.apk** in the repository's base directory
-2. Install it into your android device/ or an emulator
+2. Install it into your android device or an emulator
 3. Run the application.